Abstracts should be submitted in a format ready for publication. Please check and avoid any typographic and grammatical

-Detailed notifications of acceptance and guidelines for presentation will be sent by email by mid-December 2017.
+Detailed notifications of acceptance and guidelines for presentation will be available by December 2018.
 An early notification will be available at the end of November.

 Please note that only digital material will be accepted for oral presentations.
 It can be submitted online prior to ECR 2019 or transferred from the speaker's USB memory stick to a central server onsite at least 3 hours prior to the session.
 Computers connected to data projectors are provided in each lecture room for the speaker to retrieve the saved data.

-Presenters of accepted scientific papers (no first or second authors) who are ESR members in good standing by August 31, 2017, can attend ECR 2018 for a reduced fee.
+Presenters of accepted scientific papers (no first or second authors) who are ESR members in good standing by August 31, 2018, can attend ECR 2019 for a reduced fee.
 This offer will only be available if registration is finalised by December 13, 2018.

 Presenters of accepted scientific papers without ESR 2018 membership and authors of rejected scientific papers can attend ECR 2019 for the "early fees".

-This offer will only be available from the point of notification in early December until December 14, 2017.
+This offer will only be available from the point of notification until December 13, 2018.
 Please note that there will be no refund for fees already paid.